 - “If Clear, Hammer Down, Holster” – This command is given after the RO is satisfied that your gun is unloaded and safe.
 The “Hammer Down” portion is the final check to ensure that your gun is indeed unloaded, so point the gun in a safe direction and dry fire it…pull the trigger.
 Do not use the decocker lever, even if your gun is equipped with one.
 If your gun has a magazine safety, insert an empty magazine before pulling the trigger.
 It’s entirely your responsibility to ensure that your gun is unloaded, even if the RO mistakenly declares your gun empty.
 If your gun fires during the “hammer down” procedure, you will be immediately Disqualified and you will not be allowed to continue shooting the match.
 Once you’ve completed the “hammer down” procedure, holster or table your gun, before retrieving magazines, speedloaders, moon clips, or unfired rounds.

 - “The Range is Clear” or “The Range is Safe” or “The Range is Cold” – This tells everyone that it’s safe to move onto the stage to reset and paint the targets.
 Eye and hearing protection can be removed at this point.

 - Regulation size steel plates are used for match stages.

-- When shooting Multiple-Divisions or making Multiple-Entries, you’ll have to complete all eight stages for each division or entry, before starting the next one, like playing multiple rounds at a golf course.
+- When shooting Multiple-Divisions or making Multiple-Entries, you’ll have to complete all six stages for each division or entry, before starting the next one, like playing multiple rounds at a golf course.
 Shooting a stage more than once, before moving to the next one, obstructs the flow of the match and causes bottlenecks.
 Using the golf analogy again, it’s like playing more than one ball on a hole.